antpass79/SimpleSearchEngine/README.md

 ### Assumptions
 This simple search engine is based on some assumptions in order to make easier the base implementation.
 There is always time to complicate one's life.
-All components involved in the library are expandable and replaceable.

 Below the assumptions: